ovska/FlameCsv/docs/docs/examples.md

 ## Customizing the CSV dialect

-The @"FlameCsv.CsvOptions`1.Delimiter", @"FlameCsv.CsvOptions`1.Quote", @"FlameCsv.CsvOptions`1.Newline", @"FlameCsv.CsvOptions`1.Whitespace", and optional @"FlameCsv.CsvOptions`1.Escape" properties can be used to configure the dialect used.
+The @"FlameCsv.CsvOptions`1.Delimiter", @"FlameCsv.CsvOptions`1.Quote", @"FlameCsv.CsvOptions`1.Newline", @"FlameCsv.CsvOptions`1.Whitespace", and @"FlameCsv.CsvOptions`1.Escape" can be used to configure the dialect used.

-If @"CsvOptions`1.Escape" is not null, it is used in quoted CSV fields (also referred to as strings) to escape quotes.
-The default RFC-4180 compliant parsing/formatting escapes quotes with another quote.

-The default configuration is `,` as field delimiter/separator and `"` as quote/string delimiter.
-The record separator (newline) is empty, which means it is auto-detected between `\r\n` and `\n` while reading, and `\r\n` while writing.
-Whitespace tokens are empty by default, which means the concept of whitespace does not exist and all characters in fields are treated the same.
-Escape token is `null` by default.

 For example, to read CSV delimited with semicolons, using linefeed record separators, and trimming spaces and tabs from unquoted fields: